meetkabeershah/meetkabeershah.github.io/_posts/2015-9-27-stranger-danger.md

 [project **#RocketToTheMoon**](https://nerdspal.com) aka nerdspal.com is also a stranger, trusting it would be a bit gutsy.

 To recognise that guts, I had promised some special [worms](http://getworm.com/startup/nerdspal/) for our early adopters.
-A lifetime [premium membership](http://blogx.nerdspal.com/go-premium/)
+A lifetime [premium](http://blogx.nerdspal.com/go-premium/).

 I got [my golden badge](https://nerdspal.com/Account/Profile/42/xameeramir), grab yours.